-Insert a plastic anchor in the holes in the tile that miss the stud Then screw the bar to the wall with No. 10 or 12 stainless steel pan head screws.
+Insert a plastic anchor in the holes in the tile that miss the stud Then screw the shower bar to the wall with No. 10 or 12 stainless steel pan head screws.
 Make sure the screws penetrate the studs at least 1 in.
 In most cases, 2-in. screws are long enough.

-If you simply can't anchor to a stud, you have a few options.
+If you simply can’t anchor the shower bar to a stud, you have a few options.
 The best alternative is to secure wood blocking between the studs.
 However, this requires opening a small hole in the wall and patching it after the blocking is screwed into place.
-If possible, work from the backside of the tub wall, where you're not hindered by ceramic tile or other tub finishes.
-If you're lucky, you'll have a closet or storage area where the wall patch doesn't have to be perfect.
+If possible, work from the backside of the tub wall, where you’re not hindered by ceramic tile or other tub finishes.
+If you’re lucky, you’ll have a closet or storage area where the wall patch doesn’t have to be perfect.

-As a last resort, use toggle bolts or WingIts to mount the grab bar to the hollow part of the wall.
+As a last resort, use toggle bolts or WingIts to mount the shower bar to the hollow part of the wall.
 The plaster, mortar or tile backer must be dry and solid and at least 5/8 in. thick.

 Special Anchor for Fiberglass Enclosures

 The Solid Mount solves the fiberglass shower problem.
 Fiberglass tub and shower enclosures present a unique challenge.
-You must mount the grab bar to a stud, but the space between the stud and fiberglass must also be filled with something or the fiberglass will bend as you tighten the mounting screws.
+You must mount the shower bar to a stud, but the space between the stud and fiberglass must also be filled with something or the fiberglass will bend as you tighten the mounting screws.

 Special Toggle Bolt for Hollow Walls